 It is also worth considering everything that could go wrong and planning what you would need should that mishap take place.
 Think about:

-- risk assessments, first aid cover, fire regulations; - audio malfunctions; and - having a Plan B, eg if it rains, if the speaker doesn't arrive etc.
+- risk assessments, first aid cover, fire regulations; - · emergency health orders; - audio malfunctions; and - having a Plan B, eg if it rains, if the speaker doesn't arrive etc.